2024 Documents

 Roll Call: Taken by Rick

-Approval of the February Minutes: Approved as printed
+Approval of the March Minutes: Approved as printed with correction noted.

 Guest: Chris Preisler, Senior Communications Specialist, SWIB